SaurabhChawla100/spark-radiant/docs/dynamicFilterInSpark.md

 2) This works when there is no Broadcast Hash Join Strategy is used.
 3) This works for equi-join conditions.
 4) This works when we get the filter records from the smaller table within the threshold limit for completion.
+5) Pushdown Dynamic Filter to FileScan for V2 datasource works for ORC and Parquet.

 ## Performance Improvement Factors